ariel-research/budget-survey/README.md

 This command will create a PDF report named 'survey_analysis_report.pdf' in the 'data' directory.
 The report includes:

+- Executive summary
 - Overall survey participation statistics
-- Survey-wise analysis
-- Visualization of sum vs ratio optimization
+- Visualizations of algorithm preferences:
+  - Per-survey answer percentages
+  - User survey majority choices
-- Overall optimization trends
+  - Overall majority choice distribution
+  - Total answer percentage distribution
+- Detailed survey-wise analysis
 - Individual participant analysis
 - Key findings and conclusions
+- Methodology description

-### Main Functions
+### Key Components and Functions

-The analysis package contains several key functions:
+The analysis package consists of several key components:

+1. Data Retrieval and Processing:
-1. `get_all_completed_survey_responses()`: Retrieves and processes all completed survey responses from the database.
+   - `get_all_completed_survey_responses()`: Retrieves and processes all completed survey responses from the database.

+2. Statistical Analysis:
-2. `generate_survey_optimization_stats(df)`: Generates optimization statistics for all survey responses.
+   - `generate_survey_optimization_stats(df)`: Generates optimization statistics for all survey responses.
-3. `summarize_stats_by_survey(df)`: Summarizes statistics by survey ID, including a total summary row.
+   - `summarize_stats_by_survey(df)`: Summarizes statistics by survey ID, including a total summary row.

-The survey report generator includes functions for:

-1. `generate_overall_stats(summary_stats)`: Generates overall survey participation statistics.
-2. `generate_survey_analysis(summary_stats)`: Provides a detailed analysis for each survey.
-3. `generate_overall_trends(summary_stats)`: Summarizes optimization trends across all surveys.
-4. `generate_individual_analysis(optimization_stats)`: Analyzes individual participant responses.
-5. `generate_visualization(summary_stats)`: Creates a bar chart comparing sum vs ratio optimization across surveys.
-6. `generate_key_findings(summary_stats, optimization_stats)`: Produces key insights and conclusions from the data.
+3. Report Generation:
+   - `generate_report()`: Orchestrates the entire report generation process, including data loading, analysis, visualization, and PDF creation.
+   - Various functions for generating specific report sections (e.g., executive summary, survey analysis, visualizations).

+4. Visualization:
+   - Multiple functions for creating charts and graphs to visualize survey results and trends.

+For a complete list of functions and their descriptions, please refer to the source code in the `analysis` directory.
 ### Generated Files

 The analysis scripts generate the following files in the `data` directory: